-Our policy is to review the Default Option at least every three years and we last reviewed this, with the help of our advisers, on 30 November 2020.
-We concluded that a large cash lump sum target remains an appropriate retirement target.
+Our policy is to review the Default Option at least every three years and we last reviewed this on 16 August 2023 (the date of our adviser's paper covering this).
+The appropriateness of the investment strategy of the Default and consideration of changes was covered in separate paper issued on 7 December 2023.
+Changes agreed as part of this review were implemented around the end of May / early June 2024.

+We concluded that a cash lump sum target remains an appropriate retirement target.